-We have developed the only comprehensive portfolio of implants and instruments specifically designed to treat children with orthopedic conditions within the three categories of the pediatric orthopedic market that we currently serve.
+We believe we sell the only comprehensive portfolio of implants and instruments specifically designed to treat children with orthopedic conditions.
 Currently, we market 17 surgical systems that address pediatric trauma and deformity, complex spine and ACL reconstruction/other procedures.
 Many of our products are available in a variety of sizes and configurations to address a wide range of patient conditions and surgical requirements.
 These surgical systems are summarized below.